cmdb/compliance/sql/DATA_HISTORY.md

 # HOW TO HANDLE HISTORY

 The _device_ table contains one unique line per device (the actual state).
-The _devicehistory_ table handle devices histor.
+The _devicehistory_ table handle devices history.
-	- Pros :
 		- The _device_ table contains only 'living' devices.
-		- Devices end of life is visible : last state of device is keeped in _devicehistory_ table and the device is removed from _device_ table (equals move device row from _device_ to _devicehistory_).
+		- Devices end of life is visible : last state of device is kept in _devicehistory_ table and the device is removed from _device_ table (equals move device row from _device_ to _devicehistory_).
-	- Cons :
-		- ?

 	- Device creation :
 	  Data insertion both in the tables _device_ and _devicehistory_.
 Device